coppolaemilio/notes/README.md

 ## Todo:

 - Show "add to home screen" button if visiting from a browser
-- Double line breaks creates an uneditable note in mobile
 - Close menu on blur
 - Order notes
 - sync notes